Get insider access

 0.142

 The Audeze Maxwell's weighted harmonic distortion performance is good.
-There's some distortion present, noticeably in the right driver's low-bass and in both drivers in the mid-treble range at moderate volumes.
-Both peaks are narrow and can be hard to hear with real-life content.
+While there's some distortion present in the right driver's low-bass and in the mid-treble range for both drivers at moderate volumes, both peaks are narrow and hard to hear with real-life content.
 The rest of the frequencies fall within good limits, which results in mostly clear and pure audio reproduction.

 Sound